 - The owner of an unsafe property

 This area of liability is where wrongful death can begin to get confusing to people who don't work within the legal profession every day.
 There will be questions surrounding whether a duty of care was owed to your loved one by the responsible party, and whether that party carelessly neglected that duty of care.
 There will be questions about whether reasonable standards were met or ignored, and whether that caused your loved one's death.
-The lawyers at The Kelleher Firm will review all of these issues and others.
+The lawyers at Kelleher Law will review all of these issues and others.

 Certain things define the parameters of a wrongful death claim.
 Chief among them are the following factors:

 - The death was someone else's fault.
 Your loved one's death must have been caused by someone else's carelessness, directly.
 In technical terms, this involves showing that a certain duty owed to your loved one was breached, and that the violation of the duty caused death.
 For example, a manufacturer has a duty to warn you of the dangers involved with proper use of their product.
 If they did not provide warning, and the dangerous defect kills someone, then that manufacturer may have breached a duty to the consumer.

 - Your claim falls within the timeline allowed.
 Lawsuits must be filed within a certain amount of time from the date of death.
 Our attorneys know these statutes of limitation and we can tell you if you have an eligible claim.